galaxyproject/gxadmin/docs/README.mutate.md

 [`mutate oidc-by-emails`](#mutate-oidc-by-emails) | Reassign OIDC account between users.
 [`mutate oidc-role-find-affected`](#mutate-oidc-role-find-affected) | Find users affected by galaxyproject/galaxy#8244
 [`mutate oidc-role-fix`](#mutate-oidc-role-fix) | Fix permissions for users logged in via OIDC.
 Workaround for galaxyproject/galaxy#8244
+[`mutate reassign-active-workflows-to-handler`](#mutate-reassign-active-workflows-to-handler) | Reassign workflows with state 'scheduled' or 'new' to a different handler.
 [`mutate reassign-job-to-handler`](#mutate-reassign-job-to-handler) | Reassign a job to a different handler [`mutate reassign-workflows-to-handler`](#mutate-reassign-workflows-to-handler) | Reassign workflows in 'new' state to a different handler.
 [`mutate restart-jobs`](#mutate-restart-jobs) | Restart some jobs